diem-project/dmWidgetNivoGalleryPlugin/README.markdown

 Adds a gallery widget to the front Add menu.
 It allows to build image galleries and slideshows without writing a line of code.
 The plugin is fully extensible.
-Only works with [Diem 5.0](http://diem-project.org/) installed.
+Only works with [Diem 5.0 or greater](http://diem-project.org/) installed.

 Documentation
 -------------

-Please see the online documentation : [Diem widget gallery documentation](http://diem-project.org/plugins/dmwidgetgalleryplugin)
+Please see the online documentation : [Diem widget gallery documentation](http://diem-project.org/plugins/dmwidgetnivogalleryplugin)